MistyCommunity/Documentation/src/content/index.md

 When you write code for Misty, you can quickly build skills that make use of the unique characteristics of an autonomous, roaming robot with personality.

 What’s a skill?
-A skill is your JavaScript app, running on the robot.
+A skill is code you write to make Misty do something.
 When you write a skill, you:

 1. Take some of Misty’s sensory data (vision, audio, touch, distance, etc.).
-2. Process that data on the robot using Misty’s API or send it off to a cloud service.
+2. Process that data using Misty’s API or send it off to a cloud service.
 3. Have Misty do something in response:
    * drive to check out a sound
    * express amusement